-If your car has a clutch, it’s important to make sure the release and throw-out bearings are in good condition.
+If your car has a clutch, it’s essential to ensure the release and throwout bearings are in good condition.
 If they’re not, replace them as soon as possible to avoid problems down the road.

-Adjust the clutch pedal so that it feels smooth when you press it and clean any debris or oil from around the mechanism for optimal performance.
+Adjust the clutch pedal to feel smooth when pressing it, and clean any debris or oil around the mechanism for optimal performance.
 Keep an eye out for signs of wear and tear on these parts – if they’re starting to show their age, get them replaced ASAP.

 Why Does My Clutch Squeak?